 Lodge a Complaint

-Being made to feel uncomfortable, invalidated or unsafe by a member of the police force is not normal.
-You might like to lodge a complaint to achieve a resolution, and to ensure that no one else is subjected to the same behaviour.
+Being made to feel uncomfortable, intimidated or unsafe by a member of the police force is not normal.
+You might like to lodge a complaint to put your concerns in writing, and help to ensure that no one else is subjected to the same behaviour.
 State police websites have prompts to submit complaints online.

 There is generally no time limit on lodging a complaint, however police have the power to refuse to investigate an incident that occurred ‘too long ago.’
 It is advised that you submit your complaint within 12 months of the incident.